SAP-archive/devtoberfest-2021/topics/Week6_Frontend/README.md

 <table >
     <tr>
         <td width=250><img src="../../images/PhilippPracht_250px_shade.png" alt="Philipp Pracht"></td>
-        <td><b>Philipp Pracht</b> is the Product Owner and Architect of project “Luigi”, SAP’s open-source micro frontend framework for business and admin UIs.
+        <td><b><a href="https://www.linkedin.com/in/philipp-pracht-3671b699">Philipp Pracht</a></b> is the Product Owner and Architect of project “Luigi”, SAP’s open-source micro frontend framework for business and admin UIs.
 He is in the company for 13 years now, and during that time, he was working on various UI-related topics and frameworks. <br/> Philipp is part of the T&I BTP Foundational Plane Team and lives in Munich.</td>
     </tr>
 </table>